xuankimtran/docs-1/pages/katalon-studio/tutorials/condition-to-stop.md

 >- 1 retried test iteration fails = 1 test failure
 >
 > The number of maximum test cases failure must be greater than 0 and a natural number (1,2,3...).
 Otherwise, Katalon Studio will not start the execution.

+>**Requirements**
+>
+>- Katalon Studio **version 8.1.0 onwards**.
+>- A Katalon Runtime Engine License.
+See [Katalon licensing](https://docs.katalon.com/katalon-studio/docs/license.html).

+Consider using the condition to terminate execution when a set of tests is mature and takes hours to finish.
+Once a significant number of tests fail, they may fail for the exact cause.
+This feature helps you save time, provide early feedback, and avoid the execution of unnecessary automation test cases.

 You can use this feature to: